broward/token/README.md

 * MPC Library validates transaction.
 * MPC Library writes a chain entry to Quorum.
 * Block Composite returns result to API.

+**Three Separate security systems:**

+* Transport layer uses EDSSA signed messages with client public keys stored in RDS, referenced by user_id.
+* Secrets Store holds login data for internal AWS use such as RDS.
+* MPC Library uses a third security scheme for key sharding and transaction validation.